Evanb27/college-website-project/README.md

 - Site should load in under 1 second.
 - Accessibility should meet the latest WCAG guidelines.
 - Design should remain consistent across all pages.

+### Software Requirements
+- A modern browser

+### Hardware Requirements
+- A relativly modern PC, Android device or iOS device.
+- A stable internet connection.